jorepstein1/tradu-web/README.md

 ### Prerequisites

 - Node.js and npm
-- Python 3.12 with pip
+- Python 3.12 with uv

 ### Running locally